clolsonus/covid-19/README.md

 # Messages

-Oct 1, 2020: I started this project in part due to counter a widespread disbelief in covid and covid fatality numbers.
+Oct 1, 2020: I started this project in part to counter a widespread disbelief in covid and covid fatality numbers.
 It was my attempt ot add context and show the future scary predictions were actually true, and largely they have proven out over time, give or take a few days.
 I think we've now settled into an acceptance of the numbers (for better or worse.)
 There are still some that refuse to believe science and math, and those people will always exist in some form.
 I may scale back updates to more of a weekly time schedule.
 The scripts remain, and the Johns Hopkins daily data feed is still live, for those that want to explore their own data fitting paramters or run these scripts and generate plots daily.

 # Daily Plots